Table of Contents

-- You pay a small amount of money each month, called a premium, to an insurance provider.
+- You pay a small amount of money each month, called a premium, to a renters insurance provider.

-- If your possessions get broken or stolen, or somebody sues you for an injury caused on your property, you file an insurance claim letting your insurance company know what happened.
+- If your possessions get broken or stolen, or somebody sues you for an injury caused on your property, you file a renters insurance claim letting your insurance company know what happened.
 They’ll write you a check to cover most of the cost of the items or your attorney fees.

 - However, you’ll still have to pay a small portion of the cost yourself.
 The amount that you pay is called the deductible.